tornado-predictions/tornado/README.md

 ### Research Question

-How has the number of tornadoes changed over the past seven decades in the United States?
+How have tornadoes changed over the past seven decades and understand their impact in United States?

 ## Data sources